 How to finish garage floors:

 The last phase of garage finishing is the garage floor.
-An unfinished concrete garage floor is cold, and it’s a magnet for automobile fluid, paint, and stuff your car drags in… stains.
+An unfinished concrete garage floor is cold, and its a magnet for automobile fluid, paint, and stuff your car drags in stains.
 Installing a garage floor covering will instantly make a world of difference in the overall look, feel, and functionability of your garage.